StevenJourney/Image_Plant_Disease/README.md

 Credit to Youtuber: SPOTLESS TECH

 Dataset: https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset

-Please use the notebook on kaggle, else you might need to change the directory to suite your usage.
+Please use the notebook on kaggle, else you might need to change the image directory to suite your usage.
 THANKS

 Summary: There are 38 kind of diseases in the dataset of plants (apple, blueberry, cherry, corn, grape and etc).
 Using tensorflow to learn to do image classification to recognizing the disease.